Chaste/Chaste.github.io/site/content/docs/user-guides/boost-serialization.md

 };
 } // namespace serialization
 } // namespace boost
 ```

 ## Testing the archiving

-Things to note:

 - Always archive via a pointer (well, almost always).
-- Always archive pretending it is the most abstract class possible (this tests that boost is registering classes properly - otherwise your EXPORT commands aren't tested).
+- Always archive pretending it is the most abstract class possible (this tests that boost is registering classes properly - otherwise your `EXPORT` commands aren't tested).
 - Write a test for each concrete class that can be archived, checking their unique methods and variables are archived properly.

 A good way to test the archiving is along the following lines: